ChurchSuite/churchsuite-api/modules/addressbook.md

 ## Get a tag

 * `GET /v1/addressbook/tag/1` will return data for a specific tag with the ID of 1
-* `GET /v1/addressbook/tag/Church+Administrator` will return data for a specific tag
-* `GET /v1/addressbook/tag/Church+Administrator?contacts=true` will return data for a specific tag, including all contacts with the tag
+* `GET /v1/addressbook/tag/1?contacts=true` will return data for a specific tag, including all contacts with the tag

-Tag names *must be urlencoded*, particularly if they include a space character in them.
-Failure to correctly encode the tag name could result in a 404 response being returned rather than a 200.

 ```json
 {